sahin/status-page/README.md

 Service status page of over 350+ cloud services.

+## Why?

+I thought it will be very interesting to use github like a repository for status of the services (I hope github will be ok for 300 commits every minute) and built a repo for all the popular services' statuses.

+## How?
 Super mininal.
 All statuses stored as json in github and workers are built with serverless structure in mind with Amazon Lambda and I am thinking to do 1 minute update pretty soon.

 For now, it is supporting services which uses StatusPage.io and Status.io.
 (Contribution needed for the rest)

-Why?

-I thought it will be very interesting to use github like a repository for status of the services (I hope github will be ok for 300 commits every minute) and built a repo for all the popular services' statuses.

-I will also commit the parser codes too.
-I can only dedicate a little time a day, so every contribution counts.

 # NOTE: STATUSES ARE NOT LIVE !!!!!